Last updated: June 17, 2026

 - Keep screenshots, fax confirmations, emails, and names of staff you speak with.

-- If benefits are ending, ask about case review or administrative review rights.
+- If benefits are ending, ask about review or appeal rights.

-- If the issue is lack of food, rent, utilities, diapers, or transportation, use more than one program while CCAP is pending.
+- If the issue is food, rent, utilities, diapers, or transportation, use more than one program while CCAP is pending.

-Backup options if child care is still too expensive
+Backup options if care is still too expensive

-- Ask your CCR&R about providers with sliding fees, scholarships, or lower overages.
+- Ask your CCR&R about sliding fees, scholarships, lower overages, and providers with openings.

 - Ask your school district about preschool wrap care, before-school care, after-school care, and summer programs.